Kali: Etymology

+History

+Although the word Kālī appears as early as the Atharva Veda, the first use of it as a proper name is in the Kathaka Grhya Sutra (19.7).
+Kali originated as a tantric and non-Vedic goddess.
+Her roots are most probably connected to the Pre-Aryan period.
+According to Indologist Wendy Doniger, Kali's origins can be traced to the deities of the Pre-Vedic village, tribal, and mountain cultures of South Asia who were gradually appropriated and transformed by the Sanskritic traditions.

 Legends

-Her most well-known appearance is on the battlefield in the sixth century Devi Mahatmyam.
-The deity of the first chapter of Devi Mahatmyam is Mahakali, who appears from the body of sleeping Vishnu as goddess Yoga Nidra to wake him up in order to protect Brahma and the World from two asuras, Madhu-Kaitabha.
+Her most well-known appearance is on the battlefield in the sixth century text Devi Mahatmyam.
+The deity of the first chapter of Devi Mahatmyam is Mahakali, who appears from the body of sleeping Vishnu as goddess Yoga Nidra to wake him up in order to protect Brahma and the world from two asuras (demons), Madhu-Kaitabha.
 When Vishnu woke up he started a war against the two asuras.
-After a long battle with Lord Vishnu when the two demons were undefeated Mahakali took the form of Mahamaya to enchant the two asuras.
+After a long battle with Vishnu, the two demons were undefeated and Mahakali took the form of Mahamaya to enchant the two asuras.
 When Madhu and Kaitabha were enchanted by Mahakali, Vishnu killed them.

 In later chapters, the story of two asuras who were destroyed by Kali can be found.
-Chanda and Munda attack the goddess Durga.
-Durga responds with such anger it causes her face to turn dark, resulting in Kali appearing out of her forehead.
-Kali's appearance is dark blue, gaunt with sunken eyes, and wearing a tiger skin sari and a garland of human heads.
+Chanda and Munda attack the goddess Kaushiki.
+Kaushiki responds with such anger that it causes her face to turn dark, resulting in Kali appearing out of her forehead.
+Kali's appearance is dark blue, gaunt with sunken eyes, wearing a tiger skin sari and a garland of human heads.
 She immediately defeats the two asuras.
 Later in the same battle, the asura Raktabija is undefeated because of his ability to reproduce himself from every drop of his blood that reaches the ground.
 Countless Raktabija clones appear on the battlefield.
 Kali eventually defeats him by sucking his blood before it can reach the ground, and eating the numerous clones.
 Kinsley writes that Kali represents "Durga's personified wrath, her embodied fury".

 Other origin stories involve Parvati and Shiva.
 Parvati is typically portrayed as a benign and friendly goddess.
 The Linga Purana describes Shiva asking Parvati to defeat the asura Daruka, who received a boon that would only allow a female to kill him.
 Parvati merges with Shiva's body, reappearing as Kali to defeat Daruka and his armies.
 Her bloodlust gets out of control, only calming when Shiva intervenes.
 The Vamana Purana has a different version of Kali's relationship with Parvati.
 When Shiva addresses Parvati as Kali, "the dark blue one", she is greatly offended.
 Parvati performs austerities to lose her dark complexion and becomes Gauri, the golden one.
-Her dark sheath becomes Kausiki, who while enraged, creates Kali.
+Her dark sheath becomes Kaushiki, who while enraged, creates Kali.